How to Wash a Down Sleeping Bag

 3. clean your Zipper

 If there’s mud, dirt, or even salt from beach camping trapped in zipper teeth, it might stick when you zip and unzip.
 Use a clean old toothbrush to gently remove dirt and debris.
 Open zippers completely before washing.
 If anything is broken, see our article on How to Fix Zippers on Outdoor Gear.
 It’s surprisingly fast and inexpensive to do yourself.
-If needed, consider using a Zipper Lubricant.
+If needed, consider using a zipper lubricant.

 Do not use lip balm or cooking oils, which can attract dirt and grime to your zipper making the situation worse.